Status: This project is complete. Government has accepted our recommendations in principle.

 In 2001, the Department of Trade and Industry asked the Law Commission and Scottish Law Commission to rewrite the law of unfair contract terms as a single regime, in clearer and more accessible language.We were also asked to consider whether the law should do more to protect businesses, particularly small businesses.

-On 24 February 2005, working with the Scottish Law Commission, we published a final report and draft Bill.
+On 24 February 2005, working with the Scottish Law Commission, we published a final report, Unfair Terms in Contracts, and draft Bill.
 We recommend a single, unified piece of legislation, which preserves the existing level of consumer protection.
 We also recommend improved protection for the smallest and most vulnerable businesses (employing 9 or fewer staff).

 Our report followed a joint consultation exercise, which we held in 2002.